canweriotnow/canweriotnow.github.io/source/_posts/2014-11-22-recovering-from-clojure-slash-conj.markdown

 Which also happens to be the least popular sandwich at Denny's.

 So there's my immediate Clojure/conj braindump.
 More will be explicated in posts here and on the Yet blog.
-But Damn was that a good conference.
+But damn was that a good conference.

 There were many times I felt like I had to be the stupidest person there.